 - use another device, such as a tablet, if you have one.
 Or download our mobile app

 You can find out more from Microsoft about what to do if you're still running Windows 7 on your computer.

-Please note that this warning message will not appear if pop-ups are blocked.
-To ensure you receive this warning, please amend your browser settings.
+This message will not appear if you have pop-ups blocked.
+You can check this in your browser settings.

 When using Chat with a screen reader you'll need to tab through to the end of the tabbing order to hear this message.
 We're currently working to make sure this message is surfaced more clearly.

 More information on digital accessibility

 There are organisations and charities who can offer further help with different types of digital accessibility.